GordonWuCn/network-must-have-spine/README.md

-# yet-another-dense-layer
+# Network must have spine
-The repository implements one of the CVPR 2017 best papers, [Densely Connected Convolutional Networks](https://arxiv.org/pdf/1608.06993v5.pdf), as the final project for Brown Unversity CSCI 1470.
+The repository implements the papers, [SpinalNet: Deep Neural Network with Gradual Input](https://arxiv.org/pdf/2007.03347.pdf), as the final project for Brown Unversity CSCI 1470.